ragdolldynamics/ragdoll-maya/docs/pages/api.md

   <img class="hero-image" src=/yoga13.png>
 </div>

-Ragdoll consists of custom ([`MPxLocatorNode`](https://help.autodesk.com/view/MAYAUL/2020/ENU/?guid=__cpp_ref_class_m_px_locator_node_html)) nodes written in C++, but everything involved in connecting these up and generating the dependency network happens in Python.
+Ragdoll consists of custom nodes written in C++, but everything involved in connecting these up and generating the dependency network happens in Python.
 This API is exposed to you for integration with auto-rigging, tools development and to generally just extend the capabilities of the system.

-The API is also [available on GitHub](https://github.com/mottosso/ragdoll) for issue tracking and user contributions.
+The full source code of everything Python is also [available on GitHub](https://github.com/mottosso/ragdoll), where you may also submit issues and pull-requests to improve the tooling for everyone.

 <br>